kgroveshok/z80-homebrew/FORTH.md

 * So far IF THEN is working but can't do nested IFs on same line (sub-words are fine).
 * DO LOOP is working and can do nested loops.
 * 16bit Int maths is working.
-* Frame buffer display is slowing things down so now have a word to disable refresh on every . and rely on DRAW to refresh on demand.
+* Frame biuffer display is slowing things down so now have a word to disable refresh on every. and rely on DRAW to refresh on demand.

 Bugs
 ====